 - There will be opportunity to make up small packs of dog food for the pets of homeless people in the Jamison area.

 Genesis 2:18-19 – Then the Lord God said, “It is not good that the man should be alone; I will make him a helper as his partner.”
 So out of the ground the Lord God formed every animal of the field and every bird of the air, and brought them to the man to see what he would call them; and whatever the man called every living creature, that was its name”

 This ministry operate mainly by email and phone and where possible, face to face.
 For more information, contact the Revd Anne Ranse using the box below.

 Friendship groups, playgroup, resources group, reading group, gentle exercise classes, and more.

-Due to the COVID-19 emergency, we have moved all our public activities to digital platforms.
+We have resumed many of our public activities.
 For more information about how this affects other activities and groups, click ‘learn more’.